-Looking for the best things to do in Oaxaca City?
-Don’t miss this guide to the top attractions and places to visit in one of Mexico’s most beautiful cities.
+Looking for the best things to do in Oaxaca?
+Don’t miss this guide to the top attractions and places to visit in one of Mexico’s most vibrant cities.

-Oaxaca is the capital city of the eponymous Mexican state with the same name.
-If you are looking for an authentic Mexican travel experience, this city, complete with its well-preserved indigenous culture and colonial architecture, should be at the top of your list.
+The capital city of the Mexican state with the same name.
+If you are looking for an authentic Mexican travel experience, this city, complete with its well-preserved indigenous culture and stunning baroque architecture, should be at the top of your list.

 Set in a backdrop of mountains and lush valleys, Oaxaca de Juárez is perhaps best known for being a melting pot of indigenous cultures and people.
 The survival of those cultures is largely thanks to the isolated mountainous terrain that surrounds the city.

-Whatever the reasons, the end result is a diverse and eclectic place to visit on any Mexico itinerary
+Whatever the reasons, the end result is a diverse and eclectic place.
+In fact, it was one of my favourite destinations on my Mexico itinerary

 Settle in.
 It’s time to discover the top things to do in Oaxaca, Mexico.